localstack-samples/multi-iac-devops/README.md

 After cloning this repo, from this working directory, run these commands:

-1. Set your LocalStack pro key
+1. Set your LocalStack pro key.
+Add this line of code to a file named `.env-gdc-local` at the root of this project.
+Set your actual LocalStack key.

       ```bash
       export LOCALSTACK_API_KEY=<your key>